-Chomsky proceeds to argue that deletions in displacements are actually inefficient from the point of view of the listener raising the question why there are deletion phenomena at all.
+Chomsky further argues that deletions in displacements are inefficient from the point of view of the listener, raising the question why there are deletion phenomena at all.

+Deletion of the copy in externalization ... [is] among the major problems of automatic parsing and perception. ...

+'''

+"Who do you think left the show early?"

+'''

-Deletion of the copy in externalization causes processing problems.
-[They] are among the major problems of automatic parsing and perception.
-In ...
-"Who do you think left the show early?" the gap marks the place from which the interrogative has been moved, creating a long-distance dependency between the interrogative and the finite verb.
+the gap marks the place from which the interrogative has been moved, creating a longdistance dependency between the interrogative and the finite verb.
 If the interrogative copy were not deleted, the problem would be much reduced.
-Why is it deleted?